Frequently Asked Questions by Prospective Tutors

 How much do tutors make?

-New tutors start at $8.00 per hour, with a $.25 raise each semester.
-Once you’ve completed the training and accumulated 25 hours of actual tutoring time, you will be CRLA certified and receive an additional $.25 raise.
-CRLA Level I certification has a cap at $8.75 per hour.
+New tutors start at $9.00 per hour.
+Once you’ve completed the training and accumulated 25 hours of actual tutoring time, you will be CRLA certified and receive an additional 50-cent raise.
 You receive one paid hour per month for preparation time per class that you tutor.

 Is this work study or regular hourly?